bertiewooster/bertiewooster.github.io/index.md

 # My open-source contributions

 ## RDKit cheminformatics package
+- Conceived, proposed, and coded [MolsMatrixToGridImage](https://github.com/rdkit/rdkit/pull/6080) feature to use a two-dimensional (nested) data structure as input to create molecular grid images.
+Feature was merged into the main codebase by the project maintainer and scheduled for 2023_09_1 release.
 - [Improved documentation](https://github.com/rdkit/rdkit/pulls?q=is%3Amerged+is%3Apr+author%3Abertiewooster+) by illustrating drawing capability in tutorial and adding SMILES (chemical notation) for R groups

 ## SymPy computer algebra system in pure Python